Server data from the Official MCP Registry

 solver_queue_status | Task queue statistics |

-Understanding Graph is designed as the shared memory layer for Claude Code Agent Teams.
-After running npx understanding-graph init, every teammate in an agent team automatically shares the same graph -- stigmergy out of the box.
+Understanding Graph is designed as a shared persistent medium for Claude Code Agent Teams.
+After running npx -y understanding-graph@0.1.28 init, every teammate in an agent team automatically shares the same graph -- stigmergy out of the box.

 You: "Create an agent team to research and implement auth for this app"